Federal Parent PLUS Loans

 If you feel the reason that the PLUS loan was denied is no longer valid, you may appeal the credit decision with Federal Student Aid.

-1. Parent borrower must log into studentaid.gov/appeal-credit/ with their FSA ID.
+1. The parent borrower must log into studentaid.gov/appeal-credit/ with their FSA ID.

-2. Under PLUS Loan Process select Document Extenuated Circumstances.
+2. Under PLUS Loan Process select Document Extenuating Circumstances.

 3. Submit documentation showing the denial reason is no longer valid.
-If approved, Federal Student Aid will submit an approved PLUS loan to the financial aid office.
+If approved, Federal Student Aid will notify the TU Financial Aid Office.

 If you are unable to successfully appeal the credit decision, you may also find an endorser to co-sign your PLUS loan application.
 Choose an endorser with a strong credit history.